What are the features of a franchise relationship? And how can you (either as a franchisor or franchisee) ensure that everything runs smoothly?

 Choosing between a franchise or independent business

-2. Investment costs are lower!
-While one does need to follow the rules and obligations of the franchisor, investment and operational costs of a franchise are lower than that of an independent business.
+The investment costs are significantly lower for a franchisee!
+It is still important to follow the rules and obligations of the franchisor, however, the startup and operational costs of a franchise are less than that of an independent business.
+In some cases, the franchisor may offer a generous business incentive to ease the costs even more.

 How to find the right franchise

-Search online for a “franchise opportunities handbook.”
-These books list available franchises and provide general information about each business.
-This can help a franchisee narrow their search by their industry of interest.
+- These books list available franchises and provide general information about each individual business.

 Renewal of the Franchise